texastribune/tt-docker-base/README.md

 1. Test it locally
    - Switch to your local `texastribune` repo:
      - Update the `BASE_PRODUCTION_VERSION` and `BASE_DEVELOPMENT_VERSION` variables
-      - [See here for an example](https://github.com/texastribune/texastribune/pull/4082/commits/4e52597600b2b029dee11c7c4d6532be083d8cc0) of where they should be updated.
+      - See `texastribune` docs for they should be updated, or use your text editor search.
-   -  Create a PR in [`texastribune/texastribune`](https://github.com/texastribune/texastribune/pulls)
+   -  Create a `texastribune` PR.
-1. If all looks good, proceed to [deploy](#deploy).
+1. If all looks good, proceed to [deploy steps](#deploy).

 ### Deploy
 #### Build the New Base Images